Computer languages often provide a way for one object to be inherited from

-Now Crane object itself can be the ”prototype” of another object.
-And that object can be prototype of another object.
+Now the Crane object itself can be the ”prototype” of another object.
+And that object can be the prototype of another object.
 And so on.
 The chain can go on forever.

 Side Note: In the case of the ES5-style functions, the function itself is the

-We should always use class and extends keywords to create and inherit objects.
-But they are only candy wrapper for what actually goes on behind the scenes.
+We should always use the class and extends keywords to create and inherit objects.
+But they are only a candy wrapper for what actually goes on behind the scenes.

 Even though creating object inheritance hierarchies using ES5-style syntax is long outdated and rarely seen among professional software developers, by understanding it you will gain a deeper insight into how it actually works.